Direct Answer

 • Use a human translator when tone, legal meaning, or technical terminology must be exact.

-How to use is camera translation accurate with Lens App
+How to check camera translation accuracy with Lens App

 1